Cozy Peach Kitchen

 Can I make this without a food processor?

-Yes, crumbly tofu ricotta can be made by hand but it will be more difficult to make super smooth tofu ricotta.
+Yes, crumbly tofu ricotta can be made by hand but it will be more difficult to make super smooth ricotta.
 In a large bowl, mash the tofu using a potato masher or a strong fork until it is broken down and crumbly.
 Mix in the recipe ingredients and stir to combine.

 Gold spoon lifting a bite of ricotta out of a bowl.